Shopify/vault-plugin-secrets-ejson/README.md

 A secret plugin for use with [Hashicorp Vault](https://www.github.com/hashicorp/vault).
 This plugin provides the ability to submit [EJSON](https://github.com/Shopify/ejson) to Vault wherein it will be decrypted and stored.

+Any key values prefixed with an underscore will be stored with the underscore removed at the decrypted path (see below for an example).
+This is done intentionally to keep data access sane.

 ## Usage

 ### Installing